01: How can staff contribute?

 02: Why are we doing this survey?

 We want to hear students’ views on their experience of higher education.
 Students have a major contribution to make in influencing the design of curricula, and in reviewing and providing feedback on their experience of college.
-Good student feedback on satisfaction and engagement will contribute to students experiencing an education that is relevant and responsive to their personal development and growth as fully engaged citizens within society.
+Good student feedback will contribute to students experiencing an education that is relevant and responsive to their personal development and growth as fully engaged citizens within society.
 The National Strategy for Higher Education to 2030 report recommends that higher education institutions should put in place systems to capture feedback from students to inform institutional and programme management, as well as national policy.

 03: Who is the target of the survey?

 The target groups are first year and final year undergraduate students and taught postgraduate students.
 The survey will involve all of these students, whether full-time or part-time, on campus or distance / e-learning.

 04: Are responses to questions confidential?

 The survey is completely confidential.
 Students will follow a link in an invitation email or access the survey directly from this website.
 Any data that could be used to identiy individual students will be removed at the first opportunity.
 No student will be identifiable in any report from the national project.

 The survey is distributed electronically and opens for responses from students in each institution during a specific three-week window in February – March.
 Students receive an individualised email from the survey company which includes details of how to access the survey.
 In addition, the survey can be accessed directly from this website when it is open for each institution.